tiagobento/retrigger-workflows-on-open-prs/README.md

 # Re-trigger Workflows on open PRs

-GitHub Action to re-trigger Workflows on open PRs when a commit happens on this PRs base branch.
+GitHub Action to re-trigger Workflows on open PRs when a commit happens on these PRs' base branches.

 ### Motivation